pfouque06/koa-typescript-restfull-api/README.md

 - dotenv for hiding env properties
 - moment for better date type handling

-The application rely on a local mysql or sqlite (fore easier deployment) database.
+The application rely on a local mysql or sqlite (for easier deployment) database.

 Create .env file for static properties like this: